Three Days Grace: 2021–2023: Explosions

 On November 29, 2021, the band released a new single called "So Called Life" as the first single from their seventh studio album, Explosions, which was released on May 6, 2022.
 The song reached the Billboard Mainstream Rock chart at number one, topping the chart for four consecutive weeks.
 It was certified gold by the RIAA.
 Three months later, on February 17, 2022, the band released a promotional single, titled "Neurotic", featuring Lukas Rossi.
 On April 11, 2022, the band released "Lifetime" as the album's second radio single.
 The song was dedicated to the people of Mayfield, Kentucky, after an EF4 tornado hit the city in December 2021.
 It peaked at number one on the Billboard Mainstream Rock chart.
 This marks the band's 17th number-one song on the Mainstream Rock Airplay chart.
 On September 27, 2022, "I Am the Weapon", the third single from the album was released for radio airplay.
 The song peaked at number four on the Mainstream Rock Airplay chart.

 They were nominated for an MTV Video Music Award for Best Rock Video in 2022 for "So Called Life".
 They were also nominated at the 2023 iHeartRadio Music Awards for Rock Artist of the Year and "So Called Life" for Rock Song of the Year.
 Explosions was nominated for Rock Album of the Year at the 2023 Juno Awards.

 The group went on the Explosions Tour in North America during the summer and fall of 2022.
-In April and May 2023, the band supported Shinedown on their The Revolutions Tour.
+In April and May 2023, the band supported Shinedown on their Revolutions Tour.
 During the April 19, 2023, show in Huntsville, Alabama, Adam Gontier reunited with the band for a brief collaborative performance.
 During the tour, Shaun Foist of Breaking Benjamin temporarily filled in for Sanderson, who sprained his ankle.
 The group co-headlined a tour alongside Chevelle in the fall of 2023 with support from Loathe.
 Gontier reunited with the band a second time during their October 10, 2023, show in Nashville, Tennessee, where he has relocated after leaving Three Days Grace.